DynamicApproach/Shank-Project/Docs/ICSI 311 Assignment 6  More on Functions.md

 7.[ ]
 This is called **variadic**.
 C and Java both do this.

 8.[ ]
-Make a `boolean in BuiltInFunctions` to indicate if this built-in is variadic.
+Make a boolean in `BuiltInFunction` to indicate if this built-in is variadic.

 9.[ ]
 FunctionNode needs to now inherit from `CallableNode` and to use the inherited Parameter variables.